 For instance, some best virtual address services contract with third parties to scan or dispose of mail items — an operational detail that automatically creates a reduced level of oversight and security.

 Any virtual address service’s number one priority must be maintaining the security and privacy of your information.

 There are several security best practices for virtual addresses you should look for when you’re choosing the best virtual address service:

 Authorization by the United States Postal Service to receive and store mail

 A secure facility that has 24/7 monitoring and restricted access technology

-Background checks of all employees with access to mail
+Background checks and extensive training of all employees with access to mail